crudspa/crudspa/doc/Overview/Architecture.md

 8. After a successful mutation, the host can publish a typed notice so other clients refresh or reconcile local state, and it can publish a typed gateway event when another host needs to react.

 This isn't just a request pipeline.
 It's the platform's consistency loop.
 Navigation, service calls, SQL enforcement, and real-time refresh all follow the same architecture instead of competing with it.

+Forums and messaging follow that same shape.
+A runtime forum request crosses the shared `IForumRunService` contract and is enforced again by the display server and SQL layer before threads, comments, reactions, or media are returned.
+A campaign is authored as populations, ordered stages, and channel-specific message definitions; an activation turns that definition into scheduled work that `Content.Jobs` can refresh and deliver.

 In practice, one pane action usually moves from model to proxy, through hub wrappers, into a server service, down to repositories or sproxies and SQL, then back as a `Response<T>`.
 If the mutation succeeds, that same feature can publish a typed notice so other models refresh or reconcile local state.
 When another host also needs to react, the same feature can publish a typed gateway event so the other host can invalidate caches and rebroadcast its own notice.
 Requests and notices therefore live inside one architectural loop instead of two unrelated systems.